The true cost of social media ads in 2024

 How much do Facebook and Instagram ads cost on Black Friday and Cyber Monday?

-The week including Black Friday — ISO Week 47 — was the most expensive week of the year, with an average CPM of $9.75.
+The week including Black Friday — ISO Week 47 (November 20-16) — was the most expensive week of the year, with an average CPM of $10.11.
+It was followed closely by ISO Week 48 (November 27-December 3), with an average CPM of $9.32, driven by Cyber Monday.

-For Facebook and Instagram CPMs, the difference between the week of Black Friday and the rest of the holiday season is striking.
-The week before and the week after saw CPMs approximately 15% cheaper than Black Friday week.
+For Facebook and Instagram CPMs, the difference between the weeks of BFCM and the rest of the holiday season is striking, as the weeks directly before and after BFCM saw CPMs between 12% and 15% cheaper.

 How much do TikTok ads cost on Black Friday and Cyber Monday?

-In recent years, Meta CPMs dropped after Cyber Monday, but the reverse was true on TikTok.
-The most expensive day of the year on TikTok came two days after Cyber Monday—on November 30, 2022, with an average CPM of $5.89.
-While Meta CPMs tended to fall the first week of December, on TikTok, CPMs stayed elevated throughout the month.
+In recent years, Meta’s CPM dropped after Cyber Monday, but the reverse is true on TikTok.
+The most expensive day of the year on TikTok came on December 20, 2023, with an average CPM of $5.04.
+While Meta CPMs tended to fall in December, TikTok CPMs stayed elevated throughout the month.
+In fact, the two most expensive weeks on TikTok were ISO week 50 (December 11-17, 2023), with an average CPM of $4.67 — and ISO week 51 (December 11-24, 2023), with an average CPM of $4.59.

 When investing in paid social media advertising on Black Friday, marketers have two strikes against them.
 First, increased ad costs: CPM rates are likely the highest they’ll be all year.
 And second, because products are often discounted to compete with other sales, there’s also a potential for a decline in margins and/or average order value (AOV).